PopovEvgeniy/magicswf/readme.txt

 This program lets you convert an Adobe Flash movie to a standalone movie.
 A standalone movie is an executable file.
 It combines the built-in player and Flash movie in one file.
-This program takes the file name of the Flash Player Projector and the Flash movie file name as command-line arguments.
+This program takes the file name of the Flash Player Projector and the Flash movie file name as the command-line arguments.

 Additional software